elearntics/eLIS-spec/guides/1-what-is-elis.md

 ### Reusable Learning Objects

-eLIS makes use of the concept of ["Reusable Learning Objects"](link TODO).
+eLIS makes use of the concept of **Reusable Learning Objects**.
 The main purpose of the specification is to create a common structure to create learning resources that can be reused in different systems

 ### Is it like SCORM or xAPI?

-No, eLIS it's something different that can actually be used along with these specifications.
+No, eLIS is something different that can actually be used along with these standards / specifications.